 Tag Archives: art

 Okay, okay, I’ve been dwelling on the dark side of Taoism for too long.
 Sure, 19 Incredible Taoist Gods was an awesome series of sweet court officer pix, and Terrible Moments from a Taoist Temple was a collection of terrifying dioramas, but what about the lighter, cuter side of the religion?
-Is there one? ...
+Is there one?
+OF COURSE!

 This Wednesday thru Friday, if you’re in Beijing, you shouldn’t miss the best of the “model operas,” The Red Detachment of Women (红色娘子军).
 Playing for three nights only at Poly Plaza.
-It's called a model opera, but it's actually a ballet.
-The eight model operas were, during the height of the cultural ...

 The long, slow, dusty bus-ride cost 20 cents and took lord knows how long.
 But eventually it delivered us to the incredible Buddha Park.
-You see, 40 or so years ago, some loony Lao was hiking along a remote mountain trace, accidentally tripped, and fell into a hole.
-A deep hole.
-It was a lot like ...